StudioEtrange/mambo/README.md

     * to enable use the service name as value
     * to disable add `_disable` to service name

-* ie in conf file :
+* ie in user env file :
     ```
     SERVICE_OMBI=ombi
     SERVICE_SABNZBD=sabnzbd_disable